Arakelov-Parshin rigidity of towers of curve fibrations: Compact bases

 \section{Compact bases}

-In this section the compact base case (i.e. Theorem \ref{thm:main_projective}) is treated.
+In this section the compact base case (i.e. Theorem \ref{thm:main_projective} and Corollary \ref{cor:main_projective}) is treated.
 Having a projective base allows us to use certain techniques not available in the general case.
-More precisely, the set of families of canonically polarized manifolds with fixed Hilbert polynomial form a nice moduli space if $B$ is projective.
+More precisely, the set of families of canonically polarized manifolds with fixed Hilbert polynomial form a nice moduli space if the base is projective.
 This is worded by the following lemma.
 However, first some preparation is necessary.

 Fix a projective manifold $B$, and a polynomial $h$.
-One can define a moduli functor $\cM_{B,h}$ of families of canonically polarized manifolds with Hilbert polynomial $h$ by
+One can define a moduli functor $\fM_{B,h}$ of families of canonically polarized manifolds with Hilbert polynomial $h$ by

-One can also give a natural category fibered in groupoid structure to this functor which we also denote by $\cM_{B,h}$.
+One can also give a natural category fibered in groupoid structure to this functor which we also denote by $\fM_{B,h}$.
 Then the following lemma holds.